ioupg/reborn/README.md

 Sub-goal - evaluate usefulness of current gen coding assistants in this application.

-See the documentation dir and [milestones plan](docs/milestones.md) plan for further information.
+See the documentation dir and [milestones plan](docs/milestones.md) for further information.

 ## Technology stack